Asclepias curassavica: Ecology

 Asclepias curassavica attracts members of the Danainae subfamily, such as the queen and monarch butterflies.
+Their larvae feed on Asclepias.

 Cultivation

 Asclepias curassavica is grown as an ornamental garden plant and as a food source for some butterflies.
 There are a number of different cultivars with improved flower colors and shorter habit; some have bright red, yellow or orange colored flowers.
 The species is sometimes grown as a cut flower.
-However, when the stems or leaves are broken, a poisonous milky sap exudes which can cause eye injury.
+However, when the stems or leaves are broken, milky sap exudes which can cause eye injury.

 Cultivation of Asclepias curassavica may be harmful to the migration patterns of monarch butterflies when used in gardens outside of its native tropical range.
 Though public concern for the rapidly declining monarch population increased the demand and commercial availability of milkweed among nurseries in the US, the results have been mixed.
 While tropical milkweed may effectively sustain monarch larvae, the perennial growth of the plant takes ill effect on the monarchs' migratory patterns and may have other physiological effects.
 Use of the tropical milkweed in gardens has disrupted monarch migrations notably in California, Texas, Florida, and South Carolina.
 Unlike the milkweed species native to these locations, the tropical milkweed does not go dormant in the winter causing non-migratory groups of butterflies to form.
 Planting Asclepias curassavica in nonnative regions therefore remains controversial and criticized.
 Alternatively, native milkweed species (such as showy milkweed, narrowleaf milkweed, and desert milkweed for California) are suggested for butterfly gardens.